Budapest, Hungary –

-Budapest, Hungary – May 29, 2020, will mark the 10-year anniversary of Viktor Orban’s rise to power as Hungary’s Prime Minister.
+In May 2019, Viktor Orban marked the 10-year anniversary of his rise to power as Hungary’s Prime Minister.
 Such a political longevity, especially rare among EU countries, makes him a key and central political figure in Europe.
-But his extensive media exposure, although partly due to this political feat, also stems from his notoriously stormy relationship with the EU.
+But his extensive media exposure, although partly due to this political feat, also stems from his notoriously stormy relationship with the EU. orban power

 In Western Europe, Orban regularly comes under fierce criticism for his political stance and fiery rhetoric.
 “The godfather of illiberalism”, “Budapest strongman” or the “populist-conservative Prime Minister”: Orban is more often than not portrayed in a controversial light in Western media, which nonetheless often addresses the topic in a neutral, descriptive way rather than adopting an in-depth analytical approach.
 This article seeks to shed some light on the key takeaways from Orban’s 10-year rule.

 To understand the current situation in Hungary, one needs to look back on what came before and examine the historical background of post-communist Hungary.
 The country’s shift from a Soviet satellite to a Western-oriented liberal democracy was – as elsewhere in the region – brutal, even more so taking into account the EU’s demands to speed up the accession process.
 In order for Hungary to join the club of free-market economies and liberal democracies, Hungary had to mimic the Western European model.
 This transitional period was, in effect, far from miraculous, and many parts of the population were left behind.